 grep -i port /etc/ssh/sshd_config

-If you want to change the default SSH port, use the following command:
+If you want to change the default SSH port, use the following command to open the SSH config file:

 sudo vi /etc/ssh/sshd_config